Calm returns to Wall Street, and stocks bounce back after their worst drop in nearly 2 years

 While fears are rising about a slowing U.S. economy, it is still growing, and many economists see a recession in the next year or so as unlikely.
 The U.S. stock market is also still up a healthy amount for the year so far, and the Federal Reserve says it has ample room to cut interest rates to help the economy if the job market weakens significantly.

-The S&P 500 has romped to dozens of all-time highs this year and is still up nearly 10% this year so far, in part due to a frenzy around artificial-intelligence technology.
+The S&P 500 has romped to dozens of all-time highs this year and is still up nearly 10% so far in 2024, in part due to a frenzy around artificial-intelligence technology.
 Critics have been saying that euphoria has sent stock prices too high in many cases.

 They've pointed in particular to Nvidia, Apple and the other handful of Big Tech stocks in the "Magnificent Seven" that were the main reason the S&P 500 set so may records this year.
 They helped overshadow weakness across other areas of the stock market, which were struggling under the weight of high interest rates.